Dunklas/Dunklas.github.io/content/posts/why-dev-diary.md

 Personally I've kept one for about a year now, and I'm very content.
 During some periods I haven't bothered, and that's OK.
-You can always write a new entry tomorrow, or next week.
+I can always write a new entry tomorrow, or next week.

 The diary can cover a lot of different aspects from your daily work.
 Below are some examples.